-The MFSA is proposing that it would carry out a scoping and consultation exercise to determine the need and interest in such platforms.
+The MFSA intends to carry out a scoping and consultation exercise to determine the need and interest in such platforms.
 Should the scoping exercise show that shared platforms would be beneficial for the industry as a whole, the MFSA is proposing to initiate discussions with its partners and interested parties to develop and implement the proposed solutions.